GTNewHorizons/GT5-Unofficial/README.md

 https://minecraft.curseforge.com/projects/bartworks/

-Please add -Dfml.coreMods.load=com.github.bartimaeusnek.ASM.BWCorePlugin to your args when you run this in a dev enviroment!
+Please add -Dfml.coreMods.load=com.github.bartimaeusnek.bartworks.ASM.BWCorePlugin to your args when you run this in a dev enviroment!